 At the waterline in the morning, looking out across Falmouth Bay to start the day.

 It was a mild January dawn return to Gyllyngvase beach in Falmouth, the sea and sky grey blue against the sand.
 Being a town beach, there were plenty of people about.
-The atmosphere was one of routine and regularity, fitting the beach visit into hectic schedules.
+The atmosphere was one of routine and regularity, fitting a beach visit into a hectic schedule.
 Both interviews show the deep affection held by people for being at the beach.
 Falmouth is such a buzzing town at present.
 I highly recommend a visit.